 The main tunnel is one mile long and diverts flood waters from Waller Creek, carrying the water safely to Lady Bird Lake.

 The Waterloo Park Inlet Facility diverts flood waters into the tunnel and removes trash and debris from Waller Creek.
 It also recirculates water from Lady Bird Lake to create a constant flow of water in the creek.
 Several critical components have been completed such as the in-channel dam, inlet pond and the building.
 Work continues on the trash and debris management system.
 All components should be completed in 2017.

 8th Street Creek Side Inlet – In progress

 The 8th Street Creek Side Inlet will capture additional flood waters that flow toward the creek downstream of Waterloo Park.
 Like the main inlet, the 8th Street Creek Side Inlet will also collect trash and debris.
 We have completed the majority of the utility work necessary for excavating at the site.
 This project should be completed in 2017.

 4th Street Creek Side Inlet – In progress

-The tunnel outlet facility is where the tunnel water discharges into Lady Bird Lake.
+The outlet facility is where the tunnel releases flood waters into Lady Bird Lake.